 9. Consider getting independent financial advice

 When you reach your 60s and 70s, it can be a sensible time to talk to an independent financial adviser about your retirement, investments and a budget for your new lifestyle.

 A good financial adviser can help you work out how much you are likely to have at retirement and they can also explain any tax you will need to pay when you receive your super benefit.
 Advisers can also help with decisions about taking a lump sum or a super pension, together with helping you work out how best to invest your super benefit and non-super assets to generate an income that will last for the rest of your life.

 10. Review your super beneficiaries

 During these years it’s important to check your super beneficiaries.
 Divorce, separation or even death may mean the insurance beneficiaries you named a few years ago are no longer appropriate.
-Check your current nominated beneficiaries so your benefit doesn’t end up with a former partner, or with a non-tax dependant beneficiary who is faced with a big tax bill when they receive your super benefit.
+Review your current nominated beneficiaries so your super doesn’t end up with a former partner, or with a non-tax dependant beneficiary who may face a big tax bill when they receive your super benefit.